 28% of U.S. Greenhouse Gas Emissions

 are generated by the transportation sector, according to the U.S. EPA – the most of any sector.
-In California, medium- and heavy-duty on-road vehicles account for just 3% of all registered vehicles but 32% of NOx Emissions and 9% of Greenhouse Gas Emissions, according to CARB's 2020 Mobile Source Strategy.
+In California, medium- and heavy-duty on-road vehicles account for just 7% of all registered vehicles but 32% of NOx Emissions, according to CARB's 2020 Mobile Source Strategy.

 Building the Green Economy to Meet Climate Goals

-HVIP is a key component of the California Air Resources Board’s Low Carbon Transportation and Air Quality Improvement Program, which is focused on supporting the advanced technologies needed to meet California’s 2030 and 2050 climate goals.
+HVIP is a key component of the California Air Resources Board’s Low Carbon Transportation and Air Quality Improvement Program, funding the technologies needed to meet California’s 2030 and 2050 climate goals.

-HVIP’s decade of success exemplifies how government and industry are working together to reduce diesel emissions in new and visionary ways; achieving cleaner air in the most vulnerable communities, and statewide; and creating a pathway for sustainable transportation in California and beyond.
+HVIP’s decade of success exemplifies how government and industry are working together to reduce emissions in new and visionary ways; achieving cleaner air in the most vulnerable communities, and statewide; and creating a pathway for sustainable transportation in California and beyond.
 These efforts are rooted in obtaining meaningful progress on climate goals while creating jobs and boosting economic competitiveness.
 As of June 2022, incentive dollars invested through HVIP have created nearly 3,500 jobs and spurred another nearly 11,000 jobs from private investment.

-Vehicles and Natural Gas Engines that HVIP has helped deploy (including over 6,000 already on the road and 1,000 still in the process of being built).
+Vehicles and Natural Gas Engines that HVIP has helped deploy.
 Funded technologies have included hybrids, natural gas, and a variety of zero-emission battery-electric and hydrogen fuel cell vehicles, as well as those powered with electric power takeoff (ePTO).

-Additional dollars of other public and private spending toward these purchases — over $4 for every $1 of HVIP investment.
+Additional dollars of other public and private spending toward these purchases — over $3 for every $1 of voucher investment.
 Leveraged private spending represents purchases redirected from traditional technologies to clean technologies.